Lighting Design Intern

 - Eager to work as part of a multidisciplinary team

-- Knowledge in the following software programs: AutoCAD, Adobe Photoshop, Adobe InDesign, Adobe Illustrator, Google Sketchup, Rhino, AGi32 and/or Dialux, Microsoft Office, and Revit.
+- Knowledge of the following software programs: AutoCAD, Adobe Photoshop, Adobe InDesign, Adobe Illustrator, Google Sketchup, Rhino, AGi32 and/or Dialux, Microsoft Office, Revit, and Google Slides.

 - Ability to communicate thoughts and technical ideas in an accessible manner.